 What is Ransomware as a Service (RaaS)?

-RaaS kits allow malicious actors lacking the skill or time to develop their own ransomware variants to be up and running quickly and affordably.
+RaaS kits allow affiliates lacking the skill or time to develop their own ransomware variant to be up and running quickly and affordably.
 They are easy to find on the dark web, where they are advertised in the same way that goods are advertised on the legitimate web.

 A RaaS kit may include 24/7 support, bundled offers, user reviews, forums and other features identical to those offered by legitimate SaaS providers.
-The price of RaaS kits ranges from $40 per month to several thousand dollars – trivial amounts, considering that the average ransom demand in Q3 2020 was $234,000 (and trending upward).
+The price of RaaS kits ranges from $40 per month to several thousand dollars – trivial amounts, considering that the average ransom demand in 2021 was $6 million.
 A threat actor doesn’t need every attack to be successful in order to become rich.